Packing your football bag

 So what’s important to bring with you?
-Well that’s a good question!
-We all have our own way of doing it and all have our favorite things to bring with us.
+Well, that’s a good question!
+We all have our own way of doing it and all have our favourite things to bring with us.
 Are you stranded and don’t know what to bring, or need some inspiration on what to pack?
 Then JayMike is here to save you!
 To make it a bit easier we are going to divide the packing guide into three sections.
-Firstly we have the basic gear.
-Secondly we have the gear that might not be essential, but still nice to pack in your bag.
-Lastly we have all the extra gear that might help you off the pitch.
+First, we have the basic gear.
+Secondly, we have the gear that might not be essential, but still nice to pack in your football bag.
+Lastly, we have all the extra gear that might help you off the pitch.
 Sounds exciting?
 Well let’s see what JayMike has packed for us!

-You could also bring some clothing, and this depends on the season we are in.
-During the summer a t-shirt, shorts, socks and a long sleeved for the evenings is a good idea to pack.
+You could also bring some training clothes/apparel and this depends on the season we are in.
+During the summer a t-shirt, shorts, socks and a long-sleeved for the evenings is a good idea to pack.
 Lastly, when you are done with playing, it would always be nice to finish off with a shower, so bring a towel as well.
-And yeah, if you are going out on a kickabout with your friends or alone, then bring a ball and ball pump.
+And yeah, if you are going out on a kickabout with your friends or alone, then bring a ball and perhaps a ball pump.

-Third Now you have packed all the essentials to go out and play.
+Now you have packed all the essentials to go out and play.
 But you can always bring something extra with you, like JayMike who packs things that can help him off the pitch.
-Headphones can be used for quite some things, depending if you have rituals or just like to listen to music.
-After a match, and shower, it will always be nice to jump in a pair of recovery tights, so you feel fresh for another session as quickly as possible.
+Headphones can be valuable, depending on if you have rituals or just like to listen to music.
+After a match and shower, it will always be nice to jump in a pair of recovery tights, so you feel fresh for another session as quickly as possible.

-Talking about after games, but before games it will always be nice with some pre-match snacks.
+Before games it will always be nice with some pre-match snacks.
 JayMike brings some bananas, but you could also go full Jamie Vardy style, depending on what you prefer and like.
-Lastly you might consider a last pair of boots, so you are covered for all surfaces when you’re out playing.
+Lastly, you might consider a last pair of boots, so you are covered for all surfaces when you’re out playing.

-We have now found the stuff that you might need when packing your bag.
-You can do as JayMike and split you bag up in three rooms, depending on how badly you need the stuff.
+We have now found the stuff that you might need when packing your football bag.
 The vital gear is packed last, so it’s easy to access.
-Still wondering on what products to choose, or what could be nice to put in your bag?
-Then take a look at the video above to see what JayMike prefers, or get some inspirations for new items in your bag.
+Still wondering what products to choose, or what could be nice to put in your bag?
+Then take a look at the video above to see what JayMike prefers, or get some inspirations for new items in your football bag.